trentlarson/P2P-Docs/README.md

 Externalities
 -------------

-various JavaScript libraries; see Resources/js files icons for home-interact-people from dellustrations.com; see http://www.smashingmagazine.com/2008/10/01/dellipack-2-a-free-icon-set/
+ * JavaScript libraries: see Resources/js files
+ * icons for home-interact-people from dellustrations.com: see http://www.smashingmagazine.com/2008/10/01/dellipack-2-a-free-icon-set/